 Legality & Governance for Agriculture

-At least half of all tropical deforestation in the last decade has been for commercial agriculture to meet the rapidly growing global demand for food, fuel, and fiber.
+At least half of all tropical deforestation in the last decade has been for commercial agriculture, to meet rapidly growing global demand for food, fuel, and fiber.
 Much of this conversion of forests to agricultural land has been taking place in the context of complex, contradictory, and poorly implemented regulations governing forest areas and surrounding landscapes.
 Forest Trends calculates that nearly half of total tropical deforestation between 2000 and 2012 was due to illegal conversion for commercial agriculture – involving corruption in the issuance of licenses, illegal use of fire to clear forests, or unfair compensation to local communities.

 Companies at every stage of the supply chain have been making ambitious public commitments to reduce the deforestation impacts of forest risk commodities they source.
 Measures like voluntary standards and certification schemes have raised the sustainability “ceiling,” but they are not enough.

 Forest Trends works to raise the “floor” for what constitutes acceptable agricultural practices by devising better policies to govern forests.
-We do so by working with governments and policy makers to help them consider regulatory options which can support private sector commitments and which also mandate efforts to eliminate deforestation from supply chains.
+We do so by engaging governments and policy makers to consider regulatory options which can support private sector commitments and which also mandate efforts to eliminate deforestation from supply chains.